StudyFrenchSpanish

 • Daulat Ram College → 3-year Certificate, Diploma, and Advanced Diploma.

-• Shyam Lal College, Shahdara → 2-year Certificate, and Diploma.
+• Shyam Lal College, Shahdara → 2-year Certificate and Diploma.

-• Ramjas College, University Enclave, New Delhi → 2-year Certificate, and Diploma.
+• Ramjas College, University Enclave, New Delhi → 2-year Certificate and Diploma.

 (ii) Department of East Asian Studies

-The admission is through SLAT entrance Test.
+The admission is through the SLAT Entrance Test.

 Address: East Asian Studies, DU, Delhi.